Home » Recipe » course » desserts » Homemade Banana Pudding With Cream Cheese And Vanilla Wafers

 • For garnishing, add extra cookies and banana slices just before serving.

-• For fast cooling, make an ice bath by filling a large bowl or stock pot halfway with ice water.
-Transfer pudding to a large bowl.
-Carefully stabilize the bowl inside of the ice bath for 10 minutes, stirring occasionally until the pudding reaches room temperature.
-Be careful not to get any water into the saucepan with the pudding.
+• For cooling fast, make an ice bath by filling a large bowl or stock pot halfway with ice water.
+Transfer pudding to a bowl.
+Carefully stabilize the pudding bowl inside of the ice bath for 10 minutes, stirring occasionally until the pudding reaches room temperature.
+Be careful not to get any water into the bowl with the pudding.

-• Allow the pudding to chill for at least 4 hours before serving.
+• Allow the pudding to chill for at least 4 hours minimum or overnight before serving.
 This gives the cookies time to soften and the layers to come together.

 Nutrition